mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 This is information that all the posts will have - title, category, description, image and date.
-I’m keeping this as Frontmatter (metadata in Markdown files) because when my markdown is being converted into static JSON each of my frontmatter keys will become keys in the JSON API.
+I’m keeping this as Frontmatter (metadata in Markdown files) because when my markdown is being converted into static JSON, each of my frontmatter keys will become keys in the JSON API.
 This way, I can access their data from my templates, e.g {% raw %}`{{@post.category}}`{% endraw %} ,
 {% raw %}`{{@post.image}}`{% endraw %}.